Windowsxd/windextra-1.19/README.md

 Pearl Detector: Works only in your personal dimension.
 It emits a redstone pulse when you use a Nil Pearl.

 Charged Nil Key Detector: Works only in your personal dimension.
 It emits a redstone pulse when you use a Charged Nil Key to pull out an entity.

+Charged Nil Key Tag: Prevents mobs from being pulled out of your personal dimension with the Charged Nil Key.

+Nil Pearl Tag: Prevents mobs from being thrown out of your personal dimension with the Nil Pearl.